Trail Run Project Logo

 Description

-The initial six miles of this trail are pretty level or only slightly ascending as you follow Big Sandy River up to the northern side of Big Sandy Lake.
-This whole section you can really cruise on, but if you take some time you can enjoy beautiful meadows where the Big Sandy River lazily meanders and also see the granite cliffs that start to appear as you get closer to Big Sandy Lake where there are some beautiful sunsets to be had if you stick around until sundown.
+The initial five and a half miles of this trail are mostly level and only slightly ascending at times as you follow Big Sandy River up to the northern side of Big Sandy Lake.
+The trail skirts by some beautiful meadows where the Big Sandy River lazily meanders and granite cliffs start to appear as you get closer to Big Sandy Lake where there are some beautiful sunsets to be had if you stick around until sundown.
+Big Sandy Lake is a great spot to stop for a snack, fish, and spend your first night.
+Camping is available all around the lake - just be sure to camp at least 200 feet away from the lake.
+Fresh streams feeding Big Sandy Lake come from in the north-east, east, and south sides of the lake.

-From the north side of the lake, you start switchbacking up through some steeper terrain and cross a stream on your way up to North Lake (also known as Lake 10105), and then the terrain starts to get even rockier and involve some short sections of scrambling.
+From the north side of the lake, you start switch-backing up through some steeper terrain and cross a stream on your way up to North Lake (also known as Lake 10105).
+The stream crossing is a good place to filter a bottle of water before continuing up to Jackass Pass.
+The terrain starts to get more difficult as it meanders in rocky terrain on the south side of North Lake, sometimes involving some short sections of scrambling.
 As you go around North Lake, you'll descend to its head below Mitchell Peak and then ascend again as you go around a rocky ridge.
 After a short but strenuous ascent, you'll reach a junction in the trail.

 Flora & Fauna